One question I get from customers is whether it is possible to weld stainless steel and mild steel together…

 The one advantage that stick welding holds over all the other processes mentioned here is that it does not need expensive equipment and is excellent for welding in the field.

 Like the other processes, you’ll be using a 309L welding electrode.

-Like flux-core, stick welding of these metals is best used on thicker materials (more than ¼”).
+Like flux-core, stick welding stainless and mild steel is best used on thicker materials (more than ¼”).

 - Equipment is inexpensive